 - Curry leaves - Here the leaves are just left as is and tossed along with the chicken.
 They get crisp and impart a lot of flavour to the chicken bites.
 I like to have those fried crispy leaves.

 Though this recipe calls for a lot of ingredients, there are two positive things about this.
 One, the ingredients are all common ones used in Indian cooking and available in all nearby stores.
-Second, the actual making of this is pretty straightforward.
+And second, the actual making of this is pretty straightforward.

 Many of the ingredients, especially the flour, curd, and spices, have to be mixed well to coat the chicken chunks uniformly.

 - Cut chicken - The chicken breast needs to be cut to small equal-sized cubes.
 This ensures that all of it gets cooked even.

 - Marinate - Combine all the ingredients listed under Marinade section above in a bowl and mix.
 Add chicken to it and mix well.
 Make sure that all chunks get a coating evenly.